SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

 - _Rain World Remix_ must be enabled.
 - If the `Game state` setting is not a `Vanilla` state, then _More Slugcats Expansion_ must be enabled.

+For recommended Remix settings, see [the Remix subpage](/tutorial/Rain%20World/remix/en).

 ## 5. Join an Archipelago room

 When the Archipelago room is open, the Randomizer mod Remix menu interface